 Stephen Jones' Research

 Stephen F. Jones is professor of Russian and Eurasian Studies at Mount Holyoke College (Ph.D.
 London School of Economics, 1984).
-Professor Jones specializes in modern Russia politics and the Caucasus and works in partiicular on post-communist societies and their problems of transition, such as state-building and democratization.
-Author of Socialism in Georgian Colors: The European Road to Social Democracy (Harvard University Press, 2005), Professor Jones has written over 70 articles and chapters on Georgian politics and history.
-Professor Jones has traveled to Georgia as a consultant for the World Bank and UNHCR (the United Nations High Commission for Refugees) to examine the impact of economic reform and to investigate the plight of IDPs.
+Professor Jones specializes in modern Russian politics with a focus on the Caucasus (Armenia, Azerbaijan and Georgia).
+He has written on post-communist societies and on the problems of state-building and democratization.
+Author of four volumes on the Caucasus, Professor Jones has also written over 70 articles and chapters on Georgian politics and history.
+He has traveled to Georgia as a consultant for the World Bank and UNHCR (the United Nations High Commission for Refugees) to examine the impact of economic reform and to investigate the plight of IDPs (internally displaced persons).
+Professor Jones is a foreign member of the Georgian Academy of Sciences.